dtolnay/mailingset/README.md

 #### List membership

 Lists are defined as text files with one address per line.
-The name of the file is the name of the lists.
+The name of the file is the name of the list.

     lists/
       |-- cat-owners